Bushwallyta271828/Past-Projects/README.md

 ## 2048

 For this project, I attempted to write a computer program that would try to earn as many points as possible at 2048.
 The version here uses a fairly elementary breadth-first-search of the state space combined with a hand-tuned heuristic that evaluated itself on every leaf node.
 The program usually made it to the 2048 tile and often beyond, but it was no match for established 2048-playing programs.
+This version of the code does not incorporate a Monte Carlo approach.

 ## Computer Algebra System